Quick guide to getting started with PCT

 • Read a collection of introductory texts: https://www.iapct.org/category/pct/introduction/

-• Find a 2nd hand print or an online copy of Making Sense of Behavior (referred to as MSOB).
+• Read the book Making Sense of Behavior (referred to as MSOB).
 William T. Powers’ 1998 short explanation of the basic ideas of PCT.
+Available 2nd hand or in print.

-• Find a 2nd hand print or an online copy of Behavior: the Control of Perception (B:CP), William T. Powers’ 1973 (or the updated 2005 edition) for a thorough and mind-changing experience of control of perception.
+• Find Behavior: the Control of Perception (B:CP), William T. Powers’ 1973 (or the updated 2005 edition) book, for a thorough and mind-changing experience of control of perception.
+Available 2nd hand or in print.

 • Test the interactive demonstrations on pct-labs.com or mindreadings.com.